Does your loved one have depression or just a bad case of the blues?

 Low energy and an inability to handle daily tasks are signs to consider.
-As the disease progresses, this can lead to their staying in bed all day.
+As the disease progresses, this can lead to your partner staying in bed all day.

 Loss of Pleasure

 Everyone has activities they enjoy.
-Depression can cause you to lose interest in these activities.
+Depression can cause a person to lose interest in these activities.
 This goes double for interests that require more than a little effort.

 The frustration caused by symptoms like loss of pleasure or low energy may result in angry outbursts.